 Secured borrowing

-So, you have debt secured to an asset and your financial situation has meant that you can no longer make the required payments.
-Do not panic at all, you’re in the right place to understand what this means for you and how this situation can be handled.
+So, you have debt secured to an asset, and your financial situation means you can no longer make the required payments.
+Do not panic at all; you’re in the right place to understand what this means for you and how to handle it.

 First things first, understand what type of secured debt you have and what it’s secured to.
 This makes a difference.